AlCalzone/ioBroker.zwave2/README.md

 ### 1.10.4 (2021-08-07)
 * Fixed a bug where the daily config update check would cause a lot of internet traffic for an hour

-### 1.10.3 (2021-07-14)
-Upgraded to `zwave-js` version `7.12.0`.
-Notable changes include:
-* Further improved handling of the legacy `alarmType` and `alarmLevel` values under some circumstances
-* Improved support for Aeotec firmware updaters
-* Nodes are no longer sent to sleep while a value change is planned to be verified
-* Hardened the checks to prevent simultaneous write-accesses for the cache files
-* The adapter should now be restarted when the serial connection is disconnected
-* Fixed a bug where associatiations on endpoints had incorrect labels
-* Updated dependencies
-* Tons of new and improved config files

 ## License